rsdoiel/gameset/roll.1.md

 # DESCRIPTION

-roll parses the dice roll expressions and models the rolling of the dice described by the expressions.
+roll parses the dice roll expressions and models the rolling of dice described by the expressions.
-Dice roll expressions are forms by an integer (number of dice) the letter "d" followed by an integer (number of sides) and optionally follow by a plus or minus and integer which is treated as an offset.
+Dice roll expressions are formed by an integer (number of dice) the letter "d" followed by an integer (number of sides) and optionally follow by a plus or minus and an integer which is treated as an offset.

 roll is part of the gameset collection of game programs.